Yim Tin Tsai (Sai Kung District): History

+In 2022, the St. Joseph's Chapel on the island was repaired by the Catholic Diocese of Hong Kong and once again opened to the public.

 Features

 The current St. Joseph's Chapel replaced the first chapel on Yim Tin Tsai.
 Built in Italian Romanesque style, it was completed in 1890, with a school adjacent to it.
 The chapel is a Grade III historic building.
 It has been renovated three times, the last being in 2004.
 Cardinal Zen held a special mass in the chapel on 7 May 2006.

 The Yim Tin Tsai Typhoon Shelter, established in 1968, is located at the east of the island.
 It is bordered on the east by the northern part of Kau Sai Chau, and by breakwaters in the north and south.

 Mangrove is found off the breakwater linking Yim Tin Tsai and Kau Sai Chau.

 The Louisa Landale Campsite, managed by the Hong Kong Girl Guides Association, is located in the southern part of the island.

-Chan Man-hei, another descendant of the Chan clan, runs the Facebook group for the village.

 Conservation

-The rehabilitation of the abandoned St. Joseph's Chapel received an Award of Distinction as part of the 2005 UNESCO Asia-Pacific Heritage Awards.
+The rehabilitation of the abandoned 1890 St. Joseph's Chapel received an Award of Distinction as part of the 2005 UNESCO Asia-Pacific Heritage Awards.

+In 2011, it was rated as a Grade II historical building by the Antiquities Advisory Board.

 The revitalisation of the saltpans of Yim Tin Tsai received an Honourable Mention in the UNESCO Asia-Pacific Awards for Cultural Heritage Conservation in 2015.